kraloveckey/remotecontrol-bot/README.md

 });
 ```

 Use Javascript Regular expression (like `/^\/mycommand$/`) for parse your command and your parameters (if any).
 In the snippet example the regex will recognize the command `/mycommand`.
-Some usefull regex guide on https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions
+Some usefull regex guide on `https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions`.

 Use `send(message, msg.chat.id)` inside your command code for send a message.
 In this case `msg.chat.id` is the id of who sent you the command.

 You can use the send function outside the command snippet of code; example: `send("Hello!", AUTHID)`, `AUTHID` is the variable with your unique id.
 In this case the bot will send a message to you.

-## Example: how to add a number (with 2 digit) parameter.
+## Example: how to add a number (with 2 digit) parameter

 ```
 bot.onText(/^\/mycommand (\d{2})$/, function (msg, match) {